NexPlayer/iOS-SDK/advanced/api.md

 | Name  | Description  |
 |---|---|
 | bitrates | The bitrates of the HLS content subtracks to play, as an integer array. |
 | option | How HLS subtracks should be played based on the bitrates selected in bitrates.
 This will be one of: <br> - **NexAvailableBitrateNone:** No restriction on subtracks other than the bitrates selected in bitrates. <br> - **NexAvailableBitrateMatch** Only use subtracks which have exact same bitrate as the selected bitrates passed in bitrates. <br> - **NexAvailableBitrateNearest:** Only use subtracks which have the nearest bitrates to the target bitrates described in the list passed in bitrates.
 For example, if the target bitrates passed are [300K, 600K] and the HLS playlist includes 100K, 200K, 500K, 700K tracks, only the 200K (close to 300K) and 500K (close to 600K) tracks will be used. <br> - **NexAvailableBitrateHigh:** Only use subtracks which have bitrates equal to or higher than the target bitrate.
 The first bitrate in the list passed in bitrates is the target bitrate, the rest will be ignored. <br> - **NexAvailableBitrateLow:** Only use subtracks which have bitrates equal to or lower than the target bitrate.
-The first bitrate in the list passed in bitrates is the target bitrate, the rest will be ignored. <br> - **NexAvailableBitrateInsideRange:** Only use subtracks which have bitrates inside the range defined by the bitrates passed in bitrates.
+The first bitrate in the list passed in bitrates is the target bitrate, the rest will be ignored. <br> - **NexAvailableBitrateInside**Range:** Only use subtracks which have bitrates inside the range defined by the bitrates passed in bitrates.
 The first bitrate in the list is taken as the lower boundary, the second as the upper boundary, and the rest of the list will be ignored.
 Subtracks with bitrates between the lower and upper boundaries will be used.

 **Returns**